 Depression, anxiety, and post-traumatic stress disorder are the most common of many mental health illnesses that affect millions of people across the country.
-If you are experiencing any kind of mental health condition, Montana Psychiatry and Brain Health offers cognitive behavioral therapy (CBT).
+If you are experiencing any kind of mental health condition, Montana Psychiatry and Brain Health Center offers cognitive behavioral therapy (CBT).
 This effective, integrative treatment option can help you recognize and evaluate thought patterns, promoting healthier ways of thinking and improving your quality of life.

 What is Cognitive Behavioral Therapy?